UNC-Libraries/ftp_scripts/README.md

 ![Alt Text](./Images/save_as_python_file.png)

 ## 5. Running the Script

+== Before continuing, make sure to change the folder's name to 'files_to_sort' as that the folder name is what the script will look for.
+Otherwise, you will have to open up a text/code editor and change the script. ==

 ### Opening the Terminal
 1. Open the command prompt (Windows) or terminal (Mac/Linux) within the parent directory of the folder containing the files.